telerik/winforms-docs/controls/spreadsheet/getting-started/getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started | RadSpreadsheet
+page_title: Getting Started - WinForms Spreadsheet Control
-description: Getting Started
+description: Learn how to add a RadSpreadsheet control to a form and wire it with UI.
 slug: radspreadsheet-getting-started
 tags: getting,started
 published: True